China offers Turkey moral support, says can overcome difficulties

 “China believes that Turkey has the ability to overcome the temporary economic difficulties, and hopes the relevant sides can ease their differences via dialogue,” it said, referring to Turkey and the United States.

-The ministry also referred to media reports that state-run Industrial and Commercial Bank of China Ltd (601398.SS) had signed a $3.8 billion financing agreement with Turkey - an apparent reference to a Chinese state media report.
+The ministry also referred to media reports that state-run Industrial and Commercial Bank of China Ltd had signed a $3.8 billion financing agreement with Turkey - an apparent reference to a Chinese state media report.

 State news agency Xinhua reported last month that the Turkish unit of ICBC had signed a $3.8 billion deal at a forum in Ankara, though did not give details.